A Comparative Study of Enriched Computational Homogenization Schemes Applied to Two-Dimensional Pattern-Transforming Elastomeric Mechanical Metamaterials: Numerical Examples and Comparison

 The bending angle~$\theta$ is prescribed such that the nominal strain at the top and bottom edges (expressed as~$\theta H/(4l)$) does not exceed~$15\%$.
 The macroscopic discretization consists of $8$-node two-dimensional square quadratic quadrilateral elements with edge size~$l$, integrated by a~$ 2 \times 2 $ Gauss integration rule.
 The relaxed deformation gradient field~$\widehat{\bs{F}}$, present in the second-order homogenization method, is discretized by $4$-node bi-linear quadrilaterals.
 More details and performance analysis of various two-dimensional element types for micromorphic scheme can be found in~\cite{Rokos2020}, and for second-order computational homogenization, e.g., in~\cite{Kouznetsova2004}.

 The deformed configurations, obtained for all methods, are shown in Fig.~\ref{fig:RVEsInBend} for an applied nominal strain~$\theta H/(4l) = 0.1125$ (i.e., in the post-bifurcation regime).
 Since only the bottom half of the specimen is subjected to compression, the pattern transformation is limited to the region situated below the neutral axis, cf. Fig.~\ref{fig:RVEsInBend_a}.
 The macroscopic deformation along with deformed RVEs corresponding to three macroscopic integration points are shown in Figs.~\ref{fig:RVEsInBend_b}--\ref{fig:RVEsInBend_d}.
 Here a clear distinction in the RVE deformations for the different methods emerges.
-In particular, the bending effect of the applied higher-order gradient~$\partial F_{11}/\partial X_{2} = G_{211}$ is visible for the second-order homogenization method, whereas the effect of the pattern gradient~$\partial v_1/\partial X_2$ is present in the micromorphic scheme.
+In particular, for the first-order homogenization scheme, individual RVEs have parallelepiped shape and show uniform buckling pattern of individual holes (Fig.~\ref{fig:RVEsInBend_b}).
+For the second-order homogenization method, the bending effect of the higher-order gradient~$\partial F_{11}/\partial X_{2} = G_{211} \neq 0$ applied to individual RVEs can clearly be observed, resulting in trapezoidal-shaped RVEs (Fig.~\ref{fig:RVEsInBend_c}).
+Finally, the effect of the pattern gradient~$\partial v_1/\partial X_2$ is present in the micromorphic scheme, resulting in parallelepiped-shaped RVEs with non-uniform buckling pattern of holes along the vertical direction (Fig.~\ref{fig:RVEsInBend_d}).

 The nominal bending stress, defined as~$6M/H^2$, where~$M$ denotes the moment acting on the vertical specimen edge, is plotted as a function of the nominal strain~$\theta H/(4l)$ for a scale ratio~$12$ in Fig.~\ref{fig:InBendSR12_a}.
 Even though both enriched homogenization schemes provide similar stress--strain results, they systematically overestimate the stress in the post-bifurcation regime.
 The micromorphic method exhibits a clear kink when moving from pre- to post-bifurcation regime, whereas the first- and second-order methods show a more gradual bifurcation transition.
 The corresponding homogenized stress component of the first Piola--Kirchhoff stress tensor, $P_{11}(X_2)$, is shown in Fig.~\ref{fig:InBendSR12_b} as a function of the vertical coordinate~$X_2$ for scale ratio~$12$ and a nominal strain~$\theta H/(4l) = 0.1125$.
 Due to the pattern transformation, the bottom half of the specimen displays a distinct plateau, whereas the top part shows a linear profile.
 All homogenization methods considered provide relatively accurate predictions.